Mesa Verde National Park: Pottery

 Most of the pottery found in 9th century pueblos was sized for individuals or small families, but as communal ceremonialism expanded during the 13th century, many larger, feast–sized vessels were produced.
-Corrugated decorations appear on Mesa Verde grey wares after 700, and by 1000 entire vessels were crafted in this way.
+Corrugated decorations appear on Mesa Verde gray wares after 700, and by 1000 entire vessels were crafted in this way.
 The technique created a rough exterior surface that was easier to hold on to than regular gray wares, which were smooth.
 By the 11th century these corrugated vessels, which dissipated heat more efficiently than smoother ones, had largely replaced the older style, whose tendency to retain heat made them prone to boiling over.
 Corrugation likely developed as ancient potters attempted to mimic the visual properties of coiled basketry.
 Corrugated wares were made using clay from formations other than Menefee, which suggests that ancient potters selected different clays for different styles.
 Potters also selected clays and altered firing conditions to achieve specific colors.
 Under normal conditions, pots made of Mancos shale turned grey when fired, and those made of Morrison Formation clay turned white.
 Clays from southeastern Utah turned red when fired in a high-oxygen environment.